No matter which one of the Flutter release channels

 flutter command to upgrade your

-Flutter SDK and the packages that your app depends on.
+Flutter SDK or the packages that your app depends on.

 $ flutter upgrade

-This command first gets the most recent version of the Flutter SDK that’s available on your Flutter channel.
-Then this command updates each package that your app depends on to the most recent compatible version.
+This command gets the most recent version of the Flutter SDK that’s available on your current Flutter channel.

 If you want an even more recent version of the Flutter SDK,